Latest death at Gatineau homeless camp raises concerns over services | CBC News

 "They prefer to stay outside than go to these places," said Gallant, who called the situation "frustrating" and called on CISSSO to "find solutions and act quickly."

-Quebec's ministry responsible for social services said it was aware of the latest death at the Gatineau encampment, and a spokesperson for Minister Lionel Carmant said he's saddened by the situation.
+Quebec's ministry responsible for social services said it was aware of this latest death and a spokesperson for Minister Lionel Carmant said he's saddened by the situation.

 The spokesperson said the provincial government continues to work to better support people experiencing homelessness.